taishi-i/awesome-ChatGPT-repositories/README.md

  * [pdf-chatbot](https://github.com/dissorial/pdf-chatbot) - Analysis of self-tracked data: interactive visualizations & predictive algorithms
  * [ask_chatgpt](https://github.com/railsjazz/ask_chatgpt) - AI-Powered Assistant Gem right in your Rails console.
 Full power of ChatGPT in Rails
  * [ecoute](https://github.com/sevask/ecoute) - Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
 It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.
+ * [privateGPT](https://github.com/samuraigpt/privategpt) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks
+ * [LLaVA](https://github.com/haotian-liu/llava) - Large Language-and-Vision Assistant built towards multimodal GPT-4 level capabilities.

 |Name|GitHub Stars|Language|License|